• Home

 growing potatoes and when to harvest

 QUESTION: My potato plants are not flowering.
 How do I know when to harvest them?
-Do potatoes have to flower before harvesting? -Matt G
+Do potato vines have to flower before harvesting?
+Or does it depend on the type of potato? -Matt G

 ANSWER: Don’t worry if your potato plants aren’t producing blooms.
 The flowers are not needed in order for the plants to grow delicious tubers underground.
 Instead, the blossoms are linked to production of the small, green above-ground fruits that resemble tomatoes.
 Despite this resemblance, the fruits of the potato plant are poisonous and should never be eaten.
 They contain a toxic level of solanine, a poisonous alkaloid that forms when parts of the potato plant are exposed to sunlight.